sebcampos/Coursera_Projects/IT_Support/notes.md

 ## Network Layer
 ### IP Addresses
 - IP addresses are 32 bit long numbers made up of four octets
-- 8 bits of data or a single octed can represent al decimal numbers from 0 to 255
+- 8 bits of data or a single octed can represent all decimal numbers from 0 to 255
 - IP adresses belong to the network and are assigned by the current network
 - Dynamic host configuration protocol is when an IP address is automatically assigned via dynamic IP on modern devices